- ICH GCP

 Detailed Description

-Oral lichen planus (OLP) is a chronic inflammatory disease of the oral mucosa, frequently associated with pain, burning sensations, and impaired quality of life.
-Alterations in gustatory function have also been reported in patients with OLP; however, the impact of different therapeutic approaches on taste perception remains insufficiently investigated.
+Oral lichen planus (OLP) is a chronic inflammatory disease of the oral mucosa that is frequently associated with pain, burning sensations, and impaired quality of life.
+Alterations in gustatory function have also been reported in patients with OLP; however, the effects of different therapeutic approaches on taste perception and salivary biomarkers of oxidative, nitrosative, and carbonyl stress remain insufficiently investigated.

-The aim of this randomized clinical trial is to evaluate and compare the effects of ALA (5-aminolevulonic acid) -based photodynamic therapy (PDT) and topical corticosteroid therapy (CT) on gustatory function in patients with clinically and histologically confirmed OLP.
+The aim of this randomized clinical trial is to evaluate and compare the effects of 5-aminolevulinic acid-based photodynamic therapy (ALA-PDT) and topical corticosteroid therapy (CT) on gustatory function, clinical outcomes, and selected salivary biomarkers in patients with clinically and histologically confirmed OLP.

 Participants are randomly allocated to one of two parallel treatment groups: (1) ALA-PDT using a 5% 5-aminolevulinic acid mucoadhesive emulgel followed by irradiation with a 630 nm LED light source, administered in five weekly sessions; or (2) topical corticosteroid therapy with clobetasol propionate applied twice daily for two weeks.

-This study aims to provide evidence on the comparative effectiveness of PDT and topical corticosteroids in modulating taste perception and clinical outcomes in patients with OLP, thereby supporting evidence-based therapeutic decision-making.
+This study aims to provide evidence on the comparative effectiveness of ALA-PDT and topical corticosteroid therapy in modulating taste perception, clinical manifestations, and salivary stress-related biomarkers in patients with OLP.
+The findings may contribute to a better understanding of the biological effects of both therapeutic approaches and support evidence-based treatment decision-making.

 Study Type